5 Challenges for Growing ALSPs

 Don't get caught up in the headcount or revenue size of a potential partner.
 Define your expectations, have candid conversations about capabilities, and move forward with the option you believe combines competence, integrity, and a fair price.

-As always, let me know if you'd like to discuss any of this or a project on your plate.
+And as always, let me know if you'd like to discuss any of this or a project on your plate.
 We can help.

 Tags: Document Review, Industry Analysis, eDiscovery